 Chudley’s clinical and research interests include the recognition and prevention of birth defects, including fetal alcohol spectrum disorder (FASD) and fetal solvent exposure; the causes of developmental disabilities and autism spectrum disorders; gene mapping and gene discovery.

-He is a member of a new research team exploring the interaction between genes, alcohol, and environment that is expected to provide long-awaited diagnostic tools for early intervention in FASD.
+He is a member of a research team exploring the interaction between genes, alcohol, and environment that is expected to provide long-awaited diagnostic tools for early intervention in FASD.

 Chudley has served on many university and hospital committees, community, church and national professional societies and government boards.
 For example, he has been a consultant to the Manitoba, Alberta and Canadian governments and internationally (New Zealand, France) on issues related to FASD and he is a former vice-chair of Assisted Human Reproduction Canada.
 He has been a member of the Manitoba Institute for Child Health since it began in 2001.